 Even if you’ve unearthed a great narrative, it won’t be of any use if you don’t understand the technical side of data visualisation.
-Not sure where to start when it comes to turning data into a visual story?
 Many of the units offered at Monash Online teach students how to use data visualisation tools and programs, including:

 FIT5147 - Data exploration and visualisation